-Researchers (i.e. any student, member of staff or visiting researcher undertaking research) MUST comply with the GDPR for Research Policy if collecting and processing personal and sensitive data.
+Researchers (i.e. any student, member of staff or visiting researcher undertaking research) MUST comply with the GDPR for Research Policy, not least if it involves collecting and processing personal and sensitive data.
 GDPR regulation is a law that will be rigorously enforced by means of punitive fines for universities.
 Failure to adhere to GDPR regulations will result in ethical approval of a project being revoked and/or may be treated as academic misconduct which would result in serious penalty.
 Researchers MUST consult the GDPR for Research Policy document, and design their research accordingly, before applying for ethical approval.
 Note that fully and irreversibly anonymised data falls outside of GDPR regulations.

-When the individual responsible for generating and storing research data/results moves to another institution, retires, or otherwise leaves the employment of the University, the original research records should be transferred to and archived by Information Services, with a note of the date for record removal/destruction, unless specific documented permission is given to remove them by the Head of School.
-Following the completion of the minimum storage period, the records will be disposed of.
-The period of time for which the records must be maintained, and the procedure for authorisation of their disposal at the end of this period, should be securely attached to the records.
-Under normal circumstances, the individual will be granted rights of access to the materials and/or allowed to take away copies.
-In general, researchers will only be allowed to retain copies of primary research data, but will be given permission to retain the originals of other materials, such as original writings and artwork.
+When the individual responsible for generating and storing research data/results moves to another institution, retires, or otherwise leaves the employment of the University, the original research records should be transferred to and archived by Information Services.
+Special authorisation by the Dean of School will be required for disposal of records linked to published studies.
+Under normal circumstances, the individuals who generated the records will be granted rights of access to the materials and/or allowed to take away copies.
+In general, individuals will only be allowed to retain copies of primary research data, but will be given permission to retain the originals of other outputs, such as original writings and artwork.
 All such rights shall be conditional on the individual providing appropriate acknowledgement to the University, and any of its employees who contributed to the research, in any subsequent outputs arising from the research.